-Every experienced SEO consultant knows that having an optimized title tag is one of the most important steps in the SEO process.
+Every experienced SEO consultant knows that optimizing your title tag and meta descriptions is one of the most important steps in the SEO process.
 Google crawls pages from top to bottom, so having your target keywords at the top of your page is really important.
 On-page SEO factors, such as optimized metadata, play a vital role in assisting google to know what your page is about so they can index that information correctly, and assign rankings for a specific search query.
 Optimizing metadata and following search engine guidelines provides an immediate lift in search engine optimization performance and provides a gateway to future growth.
 Check out our SEO metadata and on-page optimization best practices below to work into your SEO strategy.

 Meta Title Tag Best Practices

 One of the most important things to keep in mind about digital marketing and SEO metadata is that Google crawls webpages from top to bottom.
 The title tag is at the very top of a webpage and is the first thing Google sees to identify what your page is about.
 Therefore, it’s highly important to include your primary keyword in the title tag.

 What is a title tag?